respi-mate/respi-mate-app/README.md

 # respi-mate-app

-Code for our HealthHack project
+Code for our HealthHack project app